Airport '07: Plot

 Annoyed by Quagmire's behavior in the house, Peter's wife Lois tells him to help Quagmire get a job.
 Quagmire fails in every job they find, complaining the only thing he can do well is fly a plane.
-Peter, Quagmire, Joe and Cleveland make up a plan to get Quagmire to get his job back: whilst Quagmire is a passenger on a flight, the others will impersonate cabin crew to get onto the flight, then drug the pilots so Quagmire will have to step in and safely land the plane.
-Shortly after take off, Peter, Joe and Cleveland drug the pilots and call for help, only for them to find Quagmire is not on board because he was having sex with a woman at the check-in desk.
+Peter, Quagmire, Joe and Cleveland make a plan for Quagmire to get his job back: whilst Quagmire is a passenger on a flight, the others will impersonate cabin crew to get onto the flight, then drug the pilots so Quagmire will have to step in and safely land the plane.
+Shortly after takeoff, Peter, Joe and Cleveland drug the pilots and call for help, only for them to find Quagmire is not on board because he was having sex with a woman at the check-in desk.
 As none of them can fly the plane, it goes into freefall.
 Quagmire is deeply disappointed with himself, and goes to the bar, where Playboy founder Hugh Hefner meets him.
 Hefner tells Quagmire that the late pornographic actor John Holmes believed that Quagmire was the greatest pilot of all time.
 Feeling reinvigorated, he goes off to the air traffic control tower and, via radio, gives Peter detailed instructions on how to land the plane safely.
 As a reward for his work, Quagmire's job is reinstated.